lisp-docs/process-dpans3r/md-files/chap-9.md

 *→* VERIFY-OR-FIX-PERFECT-SUNDAE

-(verify-or-fix-perfect-sundae ’vanilla ’caramel ’cherry) &#9655; Error: Bad tasting sundae with VANILLA, CARAMEL, and CHERRY. &#9655; To continue, type :CONTINUE followed by an option number: &#9655; 1: Use a new ice cream.
+(verify-or-fix-perfect-sundae ’vanilla ’caramel ’cherry) *.* Error: Bad tasting sundae with VANILLA, CARAMEL, and CHERRY. *.* To continue, type :CONTINUE followed by an option number: *.* 1: Use a new ice cream.

-&#9655; 2: Use a new sauce.
+*.* 2: Use a new sauce.

-&#9655; 3: Use a new topping.
+*.* 3: Use a new topping.

-&#9655; 4: Return to Lisp Toplevel.
+*.* 4: Return to Lisp Toplevel.

-&#9655; Debug&#62; :continue 1
+*.* Debug> :continue 1

-&#9655; Use a new ice cream.
+*.* Use a new ice cream.

-&#9655; Enter a new ice cream: ’chocolate
+*.* Enter a new ice cream: ’chocolate

 *→* CHOCOLATE, CARAMEL, CHERRY